 Charan Mandir Jaipur History

-Maharajah Sawai Mansingh I of Amer, built this temple.
+Maharajah Sawai Mansingh I who ruled from Amer Fort built this temple.
 He was a devout follower of Lord Krishna.
 As per the local legend, Lord Krishna appeared in Maharajah Sawai Mansingh’s dream and instructed him to build a temple in Ambica Van.
-The entire region of Amer and Nahargarh was once called Ambica Van (forest).
+The region surrounding Amer Fort and Nahargarh Fort was once called Ambica Van (forest).
 It’s being claimed that Charan Mandir has Charan Chinha (foot marks) of Lord Krishna.